Tex Watson

-Charles Denton "Tex" Watson (born December 2, 1945) is an American convicted murderer who was a central member of the "Manson Family" led by Charles Manson.
-Watson is often described as the tactical ringleader of the Tate-LaBianca murders on August 9–10, 1969, when Watson, Patricia Krenwinkel, and Susan Atkins murdered pregnant actress Sharon Tate, Jay Sebring, Wojciech Frykowski, Abigail Folger, and Steven Parent at 10050 Cielo Drive in Benedict Canyon, Los Angeles.
-The next night, Watson traveled to Los Feliz, Los Angeles, and participated in the murders of Leno and Rosemary LaBianca.
-Watson was convicted of murder in 1971 and sentenced to death.
-As a result of a 1972 California Supreme Court decision on the constitutionality in the state of the death penalty, he avoided execution but has remained incarcerated ever since.
-Watson has been denied parole 18 times since he became eligible for parole in 1976 after his death sentence was commuted.
+Charles Denton "Tex" Watson (born December 2, 1945) is an American mass murderer and former central member of the "Manson Family" led by Charles Manson.
+Watson is frequently identified as the tactical ringleader of the Tate–LaBianca murders, carried out on August 9–10, 1969.
+On the first night, he, Patricia Krenwinkel, and Susan Atkins murdered Sharon Tate, who was eight months pregnant, along with Jay Sebring, Wojciech Frykowski, Abigail Folger, and Steven Parent at 10050 Cielo Drive in Benedict Canyon, Los Angeles.
+The following night, Watson traveled to Los Feliz and participated in the murders of Leno and Rosemary LaBianca.
+He was convicted of murder in 1971 and sentenced to death.
+After the California Supreme Court invalidated the state's death penalty in 1972, his sentence was commuted to life imprisonment.
+Watson became eligible for parole in 1976 and has been denied parole 18 times.

 Early life

-Watson was born in Dallas, Texas, on December 2, 1945, and grew up in nearby Copeville.
+Charles Denton Watson was born on December 2, 1945, in Dallas, Texas, and grew up in nearby Copeville.
 He was the youngest of three children.
-Watson grew up attending church locally, and was an honor student, editor on the school paper, and captain of the football team, and set a record for the high hurdles at Farmersville High School.
-In September 1964, Watson moved to Denton, Texas, to attend the University of North Texas, where he became a member of Pi Kappa Alpha fraternity.
+Watson attended church locally and participated in a range of school activities; he was an honor student, editor of the school paper, captain of the football team, and set a high-hurdles record at Farmersville High School.
+In September 1964, he moved to Denton, Texas, to attend the University of North Texas, where he joined the Pi Kappa Alpha fraternity.

 Introduction to Manson Family

-In January 1967, Watson began working at Braniff International as a baggage handler.
-When funds became low, he used free airline tickets he got as a perk of being a handler to visit an old fraternity brother in Los Angeles; there he became interested in the psychedelic music and lifestyle of the late 1960s.
-While driving one day, Watson picked up a hitchhiker, Dennis Wilson of the Beach Boys, and drove him to Wilson's house.
-There he was first introduced to the Manson Family who lived with Wilson.
+In January 1967, Watson began working for Braniff International as a baggage handler.
+When his funds ran low, he used free airline tickets provided as an employee benefit to visit a former fraternity brother in Los Angeles, where he became interested in the psychedelic music and lifestyle emerging in the late 1960s.
+While driving one day, Watson picked up a hitchhiker, Dennis Wilson of the Beach Boys, and drove him to Wilson's home.
+There, he was first introduced to members of the Manson Family, who were living with Wilson at the time.

 Time at Spahn Ranch

-Watson lived with the Manson Family at Spahn Ranch for nine months before the crimes, becoming close to Manson, and eventually choosing to believe Manson's lies and deception.
-According to Los Angeles County District Attorney Vincent Bugliosi, Manson employed “a variety of techniques" to accomplish this, and was able to bring Watson and others to conspire in following Manson’s delusion to ignite a massive race war (which Manson called “Helter Skelter”, inspired by the Beatles song of the same name) intended to bring in Manson's kingdom following this war.
+Watson lived with the Manson Family at Spahn Ranch for nine months before the crimes, during which he became close to Manson.
+The ranch's nearly blind 80-year-old owner, George Spahn gave him the nickname "Tex", due to his accent.
+According to Los Angeles County District Attorney Vincent Bugliosi, Manson used "a variety of techniques" to influence Watson and other followers, ultimately leading them to participate in Manson's belief that a large‑scale race war—referred to by Manson as "Helter Skelter," after the Beatles song—was imminent and would result in his rise to power.